 You will typically be expected to hold an undergraduate degree or an equivalent qualification.
-Those meeting the academic requirements will be invited for an interview.
+All applicants will be invited for interview unless they have neither sufficient qualification nor relevant experience.
 As the course includes mandatory placements you will be expected to have a DBS check.
 Those failing to meet the requirements of the DBS check will not be eligible for the programme.
 If you do not hold traditional entry qualifications, your suitability will be assessed by reviewing your academic achievement, professional or occupational experience, level of operation and personal qualities.

 |Postgraduate Certificate||60 Credits|